“Just a second, Rusty. I have to drop these books off at my locker and grab my jacket and stuff. Meet you on the steps.”

 He looked so incredible when he grinned like that.

 I was on a roll now.
 “What was all that about the blood?
 Why did you do that?”

 “I don’t know how it works here, but where I grew up, saving face is really important.
 If you punk someone, they often feel they have to get you back.
-You grow up learning how keep from shaming someone.
+You grow up learning how not to shame someone.
 It becomes sort of second nature, because it’s a survival skill.
-So when I decided Friday I wasn’t going to fight you, I had to do it in a way that you saved your image.
-I didn’t want anyone thinking I walked away from you because you I felt you weren’t man enough to fight me.
+An important one.
+So when I decided Friday I wasn’t going to fight you, I had to do it in a way that your image was protected.
+I didn’t want anyone thinking I walked away from you because I felt you weren’t man enough to fight me.
 Then, I got to thinking over the weekend.
 I knew I didn’t want to fight you.
 I liked you.
 But how could I end the fight with both our honor intact?
-I came up with the broken nose bit, and knew the blood would just seal it.”
+I came up with the broken nose bit and knew the blood would just seal it.”

 “How did you know I’d go along?
 I almost didn’t.
 I was so scared, I almost blew it.”

 “Were you still scared after we’d been rolling around in the dirt awhile?”

 I thought back, remembering the fight, reliving it, and realized that no, I hadn’t been scared then.
 I’d been a little spacey, but not really scared.
 I was surprised, but he was right.
 I told him so.

 “That’s what I thought.
 Most guys, once you get going, all that fear about getting into the fight sort of goes away.
 I hoped it would happen as it did.
 If I’d made my swing at you any slower, I was afraid people would start laughing.”